jeffreysorgen/golf-club-sensors/docs/activity.md

 - Steps
   - _**First, get serial monitor going and get it to print out data points**_
+  - It can print out data points / plot, but can it collect them and print out after movement stops?

 ##### Question is: Is this the right sensor?
 Or is it a gyro?
 Can find this out by recording sample data